nexdatum/keycloak-theme/README.md

 The customized theme will now be applied to the corresponding Keycloak pages.

+###### _Note_

+- If you are going to customise other Keycloak service pages as "Register", "Errors" and other, so you can set Header and Footer outside the main body page.
+  The `header.html` is shown as an example.
+Just input `<#include "header.html">` or `<#include "footer.html">` on a proper place.
+You can find example in the  `register.ftl`.
+- The `register.ftl` as well as `script.js`, `register.css` and `adaptive.css` were presented as an example of
+  customisation only.
+- You can use any of appropriate official Keycloak `ftl` from [Keycloak Repository](https://github.com/keycloak/keycloak/tree/main/themes/src/main/resources/theme) to use in customisation as you need.

 ## Contributing

 If you find any issues or have suggestions for improvement, please feel free to contribute by opening an issue or